See the gallery for a selection of visualizations created with the MorphCharts raytrace renderer.

 are currently only supported in the

-advanced renderers, so axes must currently be drawn manually for the raytrace renderer.
+basic and advanced renderers, so axes must currently be drawn manually for the raytrace renderer.

 Interaction